 Food Recovery Requirements for Businesses

-- Must arrange food recovery through a contract or written agreement with a food recovery organization or service that will a) collect food for recovery and/or b) accept food that the generator self-hauls.
+- Arrange food recovery through a contract or written agreement with a food recovery organization or service that will either a) collect food for recovery and/or b) accept food that the business self-hauls.

-- Maintain records of food recovery donations including the following:
+- Maintain records of food recovery including the following:

-- A list of each food recovery service or organization that collects or receives its edible food pursuant to a contract or written agreement.
+- A list of each food recovery organization that receives the business’s edible food.

-- A copy of contracts or written agreements.
+- A copy of all food recovery contracts or written agreements.

-- A record of the following for each food recovery organization or service that the commercial edible food generator has a contract or written agreement with:
+- A record of the following for each food recovery organization or service that the business has a contract or written agreement with:

-- The name, address and contact information of the service or organization.
+- The name, address and contact information of the organization.

-- The types of food that will be collected by or self-hauled to the service or organization.
+- The types of food that will be given to the organization.

 - The established frequency that food will be collected or self-hauled.

-- The quantity of food collected or self-hauled to a service or organization for food recovery, measured in pounds recovered per month.
+- The quantity of food given for food recovery, measured in pounds per month.

 Monitoring for Compliance